Brunswick Stew Virginia Style

 • 1 tablespoon sugar

-• 2 cups frozen Lima beans
+• 2 cups frozen or 1 can Lima beans (baby Limas preferred)

 • 1 can corn, drained or 1 can creamed corn (I use creamed corn)